-International recognition of the Great Bear Lake biosphere reserve would help to ensure that the area is managed according to the principles of sustainable development and would assist the Sahtugot'ine in achieving their vision for Great Bear Lake: that its waters remain clean and bountiful forever.
-International recognition of the management regime would support the aspirations of aboriginal peoples everywhere, their goal of being masters in their own land, of their own land and of their destinies.
-The Great Bear Lake biosphere reserve would become a showcase for success that would serve as a model and inspiration for others in the NWT, in Canada and across the globe.
+International recognition of the Sahtu Biosphere Reserve will help to ensure that the area is managed according to the principles of sustainable development and will assist the Sahtuto'ine in achieving their vision for Great Bear Lake: that its waters remain clean and bountiful forever.
+International recognition of the management regime will support the aspirations of aboriginal peoples everywhere, their goal of being masters in their own land, of their own land and of their destinies.
+The Sahtu Biosphere Reserve will be a showcase for success that will serve as a model and inspiration for others in the NWT, in Canada and across the globe.